 When playing a computer game, it most likely defaults to a fullscreen mode that prevents the game from resizing.
 To resize a game window, the game must first be capable of playing in a windowed mode.
 If available, the setting is found in the game's video settings and may be labeled "borderless fullscreen" or "window mode" or be a checkbox.
 Once in a window mode, it may be possible to resize the window using any of the methods mentioned on this page.
 However, keep in mind that some games only have a window mode for performance reasons and may still not support the ability to be resized.

 How to resize a window on a Mac

 A Mac window can be resized using the mouse and the buttons located in the upper-left corner of the desktop.

-- Minimize - Clicking this button (yellow circle), which looks like a dash, collapses the window into the Dock.
+- Minimize - Clicking this button (yellow circle), which looks like a dash, collapses the window to the Dock.

 - Maximize / Resize - Clicking this button (green circle), which looks like a box or two boxes, toggles the window between full and nearly full (not maximized) screen.

-- Custom size - First, make sure that the window is not maximized.
+- Custom size - First, make sure the window is not maximized.
 Then, hover your mouse cursor over the corner, bottom, or top of the window.
-Click and drag to resize the window to the size you desire.
+Click-and-drag to resize the window to the size you desire.